-Blogging is a term most of us are familiar with, but for those not familiar with the name, or want to learn more, here are the basics.
+Blogging is a term most of us are familiar with, but for those not familiar with blogging, or want to learn more, here are the basics.
 Plus, read on down towards the bottom because I have a fabulous Christmas giveaway going on with great prizes…

 5 Things You Should Know About Blogging